 The good news, though, is there are options to help ease nausea during our periods.
 The first thing she recommends is anti-inflammatory medication.

 "Before menstruation begins, the inner lining of the uterus starts to make prostaglandins, which are hormone-like substances/chemical compounds," she says.
 "When the inner lining breaks down during menstruation, prostaglandins are released, causing inflammation and uterus contractions thus creating painful cramps.
 Therefore, I recommend anti-inflammatory medication since it both reduces inflammation and pain."

 Her second tip: If nausea during your period starts to impede your day-to-day routine, she suggests contraceptive options.

 "If nausea is rampant and affects the everyday life, I would also recommend considering contraceptive medication or a hormonal IUD, as this will regulate hormonal changes," she says.
 "As with any medical need, always discuss options with your doctor."

-And if, for some reason, you tried all these routes and you're still feeling nauseous, she says to go see your doctor to see if there's something more serious or another underlying condition going on.
+And if, for some reason, you tried all these routes and you're still feeling nauseous, you should see your doctor to check if there's something more serious or another underlying condition going on.

 This post was published at an earlier date and has been updated by Sarah Yang.
 Next Up: 7 Foods to Eat for a Happier Period—and 6 to Avoid